sohithpydev/sohith/_pages/about.md

 ## **What I’m Working On**

-Right now, I’m a student researcher at the University of Colorado Colorado Springs (with Ioncure), under Dr. Sukant Khurana and Dr. Brooks Robinson, where I develop AI-driven pipelines using **machine learning, NLP, and data-driven modeling** for biomedical datasets.
-In parallel, I’m collaborating with Chang Gung University under Dr. Scott C. Schuyler, working on **virtual screening and computational drug discovery**, focusing on large-scale compound evaluation against targets like the APC/C complex and Influenza A virus.
+Right now, I’m collaborating with Chang Gung University, Taiwan under Dr. Scott C. Schuyler, working on **virtual screening and computational drug discovery**, focusing on large-scale compound evaluation against targets like the APC/C complex and Influenza A virus.

 ## **My Journey So Far**